How could an episodic content strategy benefit your business?

 What is episodic content?

-You could say episodic content is any form of content that is broken down and delivered as episodes.
-Your favorite TV shows are often a type of episodic content because they are on at the same time, in the same place, every week (well...before the days of binging whole series on Netflix, Amazon Prime, etc. but you get the gist!).
+Episodic content is any form of content that's broken down and delivered as episodes.
+Your favorite TV shows are often a type of episodic content because they are on at the same time, in the same place, every week (before the days of binging whole series, but you get the gist!).

-In the world of content marketing for businesses, episodic content has a reliable, set structure.
+In B2B content marketing, episodic content has a reliable, set structure.
 It should be regular content that follows a schedule and is in the same format.

 Take The Content 10x Podcast, for example.
-This is my episodic content.
-It’s a weekly show that goes live on Thursdays and has done since 2018.
+This is our episodic content.
+It’s a bi-weekly show that goes live on Thursdays and has done since 2018.

-Episodic content can come in many different formats.
-It could be a blog, video, podcast, or livestream, but it should be a “core” piece of content that people can revisit again and again after it’s been released.
-These episodes could make up a series, or a content library for your audience to access at later dates.
+Episodic content can come in different formats, but it should be a “core” piece of content that people can revisit again and again.

 But your episodic content must stay in the same format (so you can maintain quality), be posted in the same location (distribution) and follow a regular cadence (consistency).

-Episodic content sounds like a lot of work – what’s the alternative?
+But, episodic content sounds like a lot of work...

 If you’re not a consistent content creator, then what are you?

-If you only wait for inspiration to strike before you create content, then you’re not really adhering to a content marketing strategy at all.
-In fact, you’re just creating “random acts of content”.
+If you wait for inspiration to strike before you create content, then you’re not really adhering to a content marketing strategy at all, you’re creating “random acts of content”.